Monisha-11/MOVING-AVERAGE-MODEL/README.md

 ## AIM:

-Implementation of Moving Average Model Using Python.
+Implementation of Moving Average Model Using Python

 ## ALGROTHM: